 "Notice" means: an oral or written communication by the owner or someone with apparent authority to act for the owner; or fencing or other enclosure obviously designed to exclude intruders or to contain livestock; or a sign or signs posted on the property reasonably likely to come to the attention of intruders, indicating that entry is forbidden; or the placement of identifying purple paint marks on trees or posts on the property.
 If purple paint is used, then the purple paint must be vertical lines of not less than eight inches in length and not less than one inch in width; placed so that the bottom of the mark is not less than three feet from the ground or more than five feet from the ground; and placed at locations that are readily visible to any person approaching the property and no more than: 100 feet apart on forest land or 1,000 feet apart on land other than forest land.

 That law spares landowners, particularly in rural areas, from having to continually replace printed signs that often end up being stolen or eradicated by the elements.

-Although a person who wilfully enters an area marked with “No Trespassing” warnings (either in the form of signs or paint) might be subject to criminal or civil penalties, such warnings do not in themselves indicate any greater level of danger, much less an imminent threat to life.
-In general, landowners may not use deadly force to protect property; they can only employ reasonable measures to repel trespassers (unless they believe those intruders pose a threat of great bodily harm or death).
+Although a person who willfully enters an area marked with "No Trespassing" warnings (either in the form of signs or paint) might be subject to criminal or civil penalties, such warnings do not in themselves indicate any significant level of danger, much less an imminent threat to life.
+In general, landowners may not use deadly force to protect property; they may only employ reasonable measures to repel trespassers (unless they believe those intruders pose a threat of great bodily harm or death).

-It should also be noted that only a few states, including Illinois, Missouri, North Carolina, and Texas, have formal laws establishing purple paint markings as the legal equivalent of “No Trespassing” signs.
+Only a few states, including Illinois, Missouri, North Carolina, and Texas, have so far enacted formal laws establishing purple paint markings as the legal equivalent of "No Trespassing" signs.